Michael J. Pollard

-Michael J. Pollard (born Michael John Pollack Jr.; May 30, 1939 – November 20, 2019) was an American character actor.
+Michael John Pollard (born Michael John Pollack Jr.; May 30, 1939 – November 20, 2019) was an American character actor.
 With his distinctive bulbous nose, dimpled chin and smirk, he gained a cult following, usually portraying quirky, off-beat, simplistic but likeable supporting characters.
 He was best known for his role as C. W. Moss, in the film Bonnie and Clyde (1967), which earned him critical acclaim along with nominations for an Academy Award, a British Academy Film Award, and two Golden Globe Awards.
 Other notable appearances include The Wild Angels (1966), Hannibal Brooks (1969), Little Fauss and Big Halsy (1970), Dirty Little Billy (1972), Roxanne (1987), American Gothic (1988), and Tango & Cash (1989).

 Early life

 Pollard was born in Passaic, New Jersey, and brought up in the nearby North Jersey communities of Garfield and Clifton.
 He was the son of Sonia V. (née Dubanowich) and Michael John Pollack, a bar manager.
 His parents were both of Polish descent.
 His mother was born in New York, and his father was born in New Jersey.
 Pollard's father supported his wife and Michael Jr. by working 60 hours a week as a barman at O'Rourke's Tap Room.
 Pollard attended Montclair Academy (now Montclair Kimberley Academy) and Actors Studio in New York.